 - The seed from cherry tomatoes contains pectin which helps the jam to set.
 You can also purchase pectin.

-If you love preserving food, you might like to see our other recipes:
+You might like to see our other recipes:

 And to grow the ingredients for this recipe, you might like to see our grow guides: